A Guide to Buying Food in Niue

 Supermarket in Niue

 Swanson Supermarket is Niue’s largest supermarket, located near the airport in its own shopping complex.
 It has a huge range of imported food from New Zealand, as well as fresh food from local growers.
 They also stock toiletry products and medication.
-They are open 8am-6pm Monday to Friday and 1pm-6pm Saturday.
+They are open 8am-6pm Monday to Thursday, 8am-7pm Friday and 10am-6pm Saturday.

 Grocery Stores in Niue